 Linguistic research of our faculty spans over languages as diverse as Aramaic, Dutch, English, Finnish, French, German, Italian, Korean and Serbian.
 There is also a research focus on languages and myths of Caucasus, including Abkhaz, Ubykh and Kabarda (Dr. Colarusso).
 Finally, several languages are taught at the Department: Chinese, German, Japanese, Italian, Russian and Spanish.

 The breadth of faculty research areas provides a rich environment for graduate training.
 The graduate program introduces students to the issues in those fields that form the nexus of cognitive science, linguistics, and languages and trains them in the research methods employed to study those issues.
 Our graduate program provides flexibility so that students can optimize their studies around their own areas of interest.
 There is a strong collegial environment in the program that supports intellectual interactions among faculty and students that may give students the opportunity of conducting research projects with more than one faculty member.
 If the information you are looking for is related to a particular faculty member, then we encourage you to visit their web pages which can be accessed from our faculty web page and to contact them directly, by e-mail or by telephone.

 Application deadline: January 31 (International Students) March 31 (Domestic Students)

-THOSE WHO SUBMIT THEIR COMPLETED APPLICATIONS BY THE JANUARY 31ST DEADLINE WILL HAVE FIRST CONSIDERATION.
+THOSE WHO SUBMIT THEIR COMPLETED APPLICATIONS (BOTH DOMESTIC AND INTERNATIONAL) BY THE JANUARY 31ST DEADLINE WILL HAVE FIRST CONSIDERATION.

 View the courses we offer, and the program curriculum.
 For further information about the university admittance policy please refer to the graduate calendar.